fbpx

 Rubin suggests that rather than try to change your natural tendency, you should acknowledge it and work within your inclination.

-Check out this related post : A conditioning challenge
+Check out this related post : Kirsten Evans on The Whole Dancer Program

 Be true to who you are.
 When I work with dancers to reach health and body goals, considering the natural mindset tendencies is key.
 You might thrive when you create your own plan or you might do better with some set “rules” from me.
 To reach your personal best body goals, honor what you need and seek out the support that will get you where you wish to go.